OSH Answers Fact Sheets

 What is covered in this document?

 The required air change rate is sometimes given in ventilation regulations and ventilation design standards.
 For example, a flammable storage room requires six air changes per hour according to US OSHA requirements.
-The Canadian National Building Code (NBC) requires residential houses to mechanical ventilation system capable of providing at least one half (0.5) air changes per hour during the heating season to avoid chimney back drafting.
+The Canadian Standard CSA Z 317.2 "Special Requirements for Heating, Ventilation, and Air Conditioning (HVAC) Systems in Health Care Facilities" sets the minimum total air changes at 20 changes per hour for operating rooms.

-However, air changes per hour (or minute) may not be an appropriate measure for ventilation criteria when controlling certain hazards, heat and/or odours.
-Ventilation should be determined on the amount of contaminant generated, and the toxicity of that contaminant (not just the size of the room).
+The air changes per hour (or minute) may not be an appropriate measure for ventilation criteria when controlling certain hazards, heat and/or odours.
+The ventilation rates should be determined based on several factors such as the amount of contaminant generated, the toxicity of that contaminant, the nature of the emission (steady or cyclic), and the mixing effectiveness (not just the size of the room).

 Are there any design standards available?

 Although there are not many specific government codes and regulations, there are many recommended standards.
-The important ones are described below (in no particular order):
+Some are described below (in no particular order):

 Please see the OSH Answers document Industrial Ventilation - Glossary of Common Terms for a description of the acronyms.